-The regional health care system’s network encompasses the Winston-Salem campus and five community hospitals:
+The regional health care system’s network encompasses the Winston-Salem campus and four community hospitals:

-- Wake Forest Baptist Health – High Point Medical Center (Guilford County, 351 beds)
+- Wake Forest Baptist – High Point Medical Center (Guilford County, 351 beds)

-- Wake Forest Baptist Health – Wilkes Medical Center (Wilkes County, 130 beds)
+- Wake Forest Baptist – Wilkes Medical Center (Wilkes County, 130 beds)

-- Wake Forest Baptist Health – Lexington Medical Center (Davidson County, 94 beds)
+- Wake Forest Baptist – Lexington Medical Center (Davidson County, 94 beds)

-- Wake Forest Baptist Health – Davie Medical Center (Davie County, 50 beds)
+- Wake Forest Baptist – Davie Medical Center (Davie County, 50 beds)

 - Alleghany Health, in partnership with Hugh Chatham Memorial Hospital (Alleghany County, 25 beds)

-Wake Forest School of Medicine, one of the nation’s best and most selective medical schools, which offers M.D., physician assistant, nurse anesthesia, residency, fellowship and graduate degree programs.
-It also is a leading research center in the fields of aging and cognition, addiction, cancer, diabetes, metabolism and obesity, neurosciences, public health sciences and regenerative medicine.
+Wake Forest School of Medicine, one of the nation’s best and most selective medical schools, offers M.D., physician assistant, nurse anesthesia, doctor of nursing practice, residency, fellowship and graduate degree programs.
+It also is a leading research center in the fields of aging and cognition, addiction, cancer, heart and vascular, diabetes, metabolism and obesity, neurosciences, public health sciences and regenerative medicine.
 The School of Medicine ranks in the top half among its national peers in funding from the National Institutes of Health.

 Innovation Quarter Wake Forest Baptist, along with its development partner, Wexford Science + Technology, created the perfect environment for our pioneering education, research and discovery engine: Innovation Quarter.